ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ##### Submodule Claims-Set

-This is a subordinate Claims-Set containing claims about the submodule.
+This is a subordinate Claims-Set containing claims about a submodule, a subordinate entity.

 The submodule Claims-Set is produced by the same Attester as the surrounding token.
-It is secured using the same mechanism as the enclosing token (e.g., it is signed by the same attestation key).
+It is secured by the same mechanism as the enclosing token (e.g., it is signed by the same attestation key).
 It roughly corresponds to an Attester Target Environment, as described in the RATS architecture.

 It may contain claims that are the same as its surrounding token or superior submodules.